There are a number of different causes of swelling behind the knee.

 Swelling behind the knee, calf or leg from a DVT is usually treated with anti-coagulants, blood thinners such as warfarin, which you will need to continue for at least 3 months to reduce the risk of recurrence.

-A synovial sarcoma is a malignant growth that forms a lump behind the knee.
+A synovial sarcoma is a malignant growth that forms a cancer lump behind the knee.

 Whilst a rare cause of swelling behind the knee, a sarcoma is serious and requires prompt treatment.

-Sarcomas are most common in young adults and the typical presentation is a lump behind knee that is:
+Sarcomas are most common in young adults and the typical presentation is a cancer lump behind the knee that is:

-NICE guidelines, from the National Institute for Clinical Excellence, states that a soft tissue lesion greater than 5cm diameter, increasing in size, requires prompt investigation such as an ultrasound or CT scan.
+NICE guidelines, from the National Institute for Clinical Excellence, states that a soft tissue lesion, i.e. a lump behind the knee, greater than 5cm diameter, increasing in size, requires prompt investigation such as an ultrasound or CT scan.

-If the scan reveals a sarcoma, you will be referred to a specialist team for treatment which will depend on the stage and grade of the sarcoma and may involve surgery, radiotherapy and/or chemotherapy.
+If the scan reveals the your lump behind the knee is a sarcoma, you will be referred to a specialist team for treatment which will depend on the stage and grade of the sarcoma and may involve surgery, radiotherapy and/or chemotherapy.